-Meeting women to date (and marry!) is notoriously difficult for women seeking other females.
-Not only is same-sex love and marriage between two women so rarely represented in media—there are still no equivalent rom-com meet cutes for women meeting women today—but the dating pool for queer women is just smaller (roughly 5 percent of American females identify as LGBTQ).
-And just because someone shares your sexuality (as any woman who has been set up with another based on the fact that they’re interested in the same sex would know) that doesn’t mean you want to share your life, or even a date, with them.
+Meeting women to date (and marry) is notoriously difficult for women seeking other females.
+Not only is same-sex love and marriage between two women so rarely represented in the media—there are still no equivalent rom-com meet cutes for women meeting women today—but the dating pool for queer women is just smaller (roughly 5 percent of American females identify as LGBTQ).
+And just because someone shares your sexuality (as any woman who has been set up with another woman based on the fact that they’re interested in the same sex would know) that doesn’t mean you want to share your life, or even a date, with them.

 Whether you’re a believer in soul mates or struggling on the dating scene, from dating apps to artisanal cheese shops, fall in love with these eight women’s adorable stories of how they met their wives.

 “It was love at first sight.
 I know it sounds corny—but it is true!
 In fact, my wife informed me that we were meant to spend our lives together within a couple of weeks of our first encounter.
 It took us about 25 years of life to tie the knot.
 I met my wife at my first job in the 1980s.
 We were both in high school, working for her parents in the family catering business.
 We were inseparable.
 In fact, her dad told me on day two that my main job was to keep Alexa out of trouble...It was a different time, though.
 I wasn't ready to come out at that point.
 We both went away to school but kept in touch.
 In 2005, we had both moved back home to Indiana, and I saw her in the catering tent at a wedding—she was running the family business, and I began as the sales manager a couple of weeks later.
 First love.
 First employer.
 Full circle.
 Today, we own the catering business and have a keto food company.” —Samantha Aulick, 47, and Alexa Lemley, 44, Columbus, Indiana